branki/website/content/en/docs/v3.3/quick-start/_index.md

 ---
 title: "Quickstarts"
-description: "Help you to better understand KubeSphere with detailed graphics and contents"
+description: "Help you to better understand Kuberix Enterprise with detailed graphics and contents"
 layout: "second"

 linkTitle: "Quickstarts"